How to Invest $150 Wisely

 Factors that dictate how to invest $150

-First, you’ll want to assess a few factors that will dictate your next move before investing your $150.
+First, you’ll want to assess two factors that will dictate your next move before investing your $150.

-2. Circumstances and risk tolerance: Circumstances covers how much money you have now—and how much money you anticipate you’ll be getting in the future, via factors like inheritance.
+2. Circumstances and risk tolerance: Circumstances covers how much money you have now—and how much money you anticipate you’ll be getting in the future.
 Money can be liberating — if you have a cushion to depend on and you don't need the money for a long period of time then investing might be a good option for you.
+You won't be as affected if your investments are momentarily down.
 Along with time horizon, your circumstances will directly affect your risk tolerance, a term that simply means how much of your investment you can afford to lose.
-If your $150 was abducted by aliens and your life wouldn’t be materially affected in any way, you have an incredibly high-risk tolerance.
-If without your $150 you won’t be able to come up with next month’s mortgage payment, your risk tolerance is extremely low.
-In a situation like the latter, you’d want to put the entirety of your $150 somewhere incredibly safe, a cash equivalent that throws off some interest, like a saving investment account.
+If your $150 was abducted by aliens and your life wouldn’t be materially affected, you might have a high-risk tolerance.
+If without your $150 you won’t be able to come up with next month’s mortgage payment, your risk tolerance is probably extremely low.
+In a situation like the latter, you’d probably want to put the entirety of your $150 somewhere less risky, perhaps a cash equivalent that throws off some interest, like a savings account or a saving investment account.
+Many automated investing providers allow you to take a risky survey to determine your risk tolerance and then create a personalized investment portfolio that matches it.

 The best accounts for investing $150